 - Learn your options from schools with majors that are very inspiring and career provoking.
 Note the ones which offer everything from a variety of ministry careers to the arts, education, history, or outdoor careers.

-- Make sure they are update with numerous computer stations.
+- Make sure their technology is up to date with numerous computer stations and labs.
 Compare the quality of the wireless networks and the number of stations each school has to ensure your access to technology at the school.

 Realistic Expectations:

-· Top recruits for a DIVISION II or NAIA I school receive full scholarships – minus the financial aid they receive…usually
+- · Top recruits for a DIVISION II or NAIA I school may receive full combination scholarships – by adding academic, financial need, sometimes minority grants, and athletic.

 Personal assistance is available for free by contacting us at : [email protected]